 The series, created by BAFTA award-winning writer Kay Mellor, will also include performances from the likes The Inbetweeners star Emily Head, Last Tango in Halifax’s Katherine Rose Morley, Kieran Urquhart (Vera) and Taj Atwal (Line of Duty).

-Meanwhile Grey’s Anatomy star Liberty Hobbs will make her UK debut in the series, while former Strictly Come Dancing finalist and popular YouTuber Joe Sugg lands his first TV acting role.
+Meanwhile Grey’s Anatomy star Liberty Hobbs will make her UK debut in The Syndicate cast, while former Strictly Come Dancing finalist and popular YouTuber Joe Sugg lands his first TV acting role.

 The supporting cast also includes Mark Benton (Shakespeare & Hathaway), Gaynor Faye (Calendar Girls), Katie McGlynn (Coronation Street), James Cartwright (the Downton Abbey movie), Kym Marsh (Coronation Street), Andrew Dunn (Dinnerladies) and Lorraine Bruce (White Gold).